teamosis/gethugothemes-documentation/content/contentblocks/installation.md

 ![unzip](../images/unzip.png)

-2. Copy the `themes/THEMEPATH` into the `my-project/themes` folder, so that you end up with a folder structure like `my-project/themes/THEMEPATH/`
+2. Copy the `themes/THEMEPATH` into the `my-project/themes` folder so that you end up with a folder structure like `my-project/themes/THEMEPATH/`

 ![copy-to-themes](../images/copy-theme.png)